Antimatter543/old-site/_posts/2021-05-20-on-crushes.md

 The most popular time to have crushes was around Year 7-11, and second most common was tied between primary (#6 is the Sus outlier here) & consistent throughout high school.
 Most crush formations were gradual, although there were some mixes and instants.
 Instants did slightly tend to have more crushes, although not by much.
 Obviously, increases in sample size will make this data more valid.
 Usually the longest crushes lasted at least a year.

 The average crush duration was either ~1 school year (9-12 months) or ~4 months.
 Some types (a minority) have more crushes during the later stages of high school (Years 10-12) as opposed to the earlier ones, and my duration of crush formation is a bit longer than average.

+After adding some new questions (1st June onwards), there seems to be 2 main patterns in the 'death' of the crush:
+- learning something unwanted about the crush
+-

 ## Evaluation
 ### Potential Explanations